Nishal3/youtube_playlist_dag/README.md

 ### Clone Repo to Your Machine of Choice
 * Make sure the machine you plan to use has at least 16GB of memory or else things might get SLOW!

 * Click the green "Code" dropdown and download the zip.
-Unzip the repo where yout want to store it, and that's it!
+Unzip the repo in a empty folder, and that's it!

 That's it for requirements!
 Everything else will be handled by our docker compose file.